 Picking your Star Citizen starter ship and starter pack is an exciting time as a new player.
 In this page, we provide our recommendations for and reviews of the best Star Citizen starter ships and show you how you can purchase a starter pack on the official Roberts Space Industries website.

-A Star Citizen special referral bonus is available until 5 December 2025 at 2000 UTC for the annual IAE event.
+A Star Citizen special referral bonus is not available now.

-You can only receive the special referral bonus if you use a referral code when you first set up your Star Citizen account and then spend your first $40 at the RSI pledge store on a game package or ship during this special referral bonus period!
+When a special referral bonus is available, players receive extra armor, gear, or a small vehicle for free in addition to the regular referral bonus of 50000 credits.
+You can only receive the special referral bonus if you use a referral code when you first set up your Star Citizen account and then spend your first $40 at the RSI pledge store on a game package or ship during the special referral bonus period!

 The Avenger Titan is the best all-around Star Citizen starter ship, but it is not the lowest-cost option.